Last Updated on February 3, 2023 by Pinpoint 250

 How is the Ristretto stronger?

 Ristretto is the shorter version of espresso, but it is different in several ways.
-One of those is its extraction time, while the other is less quantity of water and finer coffee grind.
-It tastes much different from regular espresso because it runs through the espresso machine for a short period.
+One of those is its extraction time, while the other is a lower quantity of water and a finer coffee grind.
+It tastes much different from regular espresso because it runs through the espresso machine for a short period of time.
 The extraction of the coffee is stopped before it can release its total acidity.